JuanVDW/PCNSE/Platforms-and-Architecture.md

     * IPSec throughput, all models: Varies according to model (originally was 250mbps, per the training, however documentation states otherwise.
 Please see the hardware spec sheet at the top of this post for specifics)
 * Virtual Systems
     * Ability to have seperate virtual firewalls in a single physical chassis
-    * Each system has its own zones, policies, administrators.
+    * Each system has its own zones, policies, administrators
     * Supported on the 3k/5k/7k models